elifkus/tutorial/en/django_start_project/README.md

 {% filename %}command-line{% endfilename %}
 ```
-C:\Users\Name\djangogirls> django-admin.py startproject mysite .
+C:\Users\Name\djangoblog> django-admin.py startproject mysite .
 ```
 > The period `.` is crucial because it tells the script to install Django in your current directory (for which the period `.` is a short-hand reference).

 > **Note** When typing the command above, remember that you only type the part which starts by `django-admin.py`.
-The `C:\Users\Name\djangogirls>` part shown here is just example of the prompt that will be inviting your input on your command line.
+The `C:\Users\Name\djangoblog>` part shown here is just example of the prompt that will be inviting your input on your command line.

 <!--endsec-->

 `django-admin.py` is a script that will create the directories and files for you.
 You should now have a directory structure which looks like this:

 ```
-djangogirls
+djangoblog
 ├───manage.py
 └───mysite
         settings.py